UWCNuclear/UbuntuSetUp/README.md

     tar -xzvf root....tar.gz"

 Step 4.
-Using a text editor, add the line "source root/bin/thisroot.sh" to your /home/.bashrc file
+Using emacs, add the line "source root/bin/thisroot.sh" to your /home/.bashrc file

 Step 5.
 Type in the terminal: